nitrictech/docs/docs/collections/_index.md

 ### Working with sub-collections

-Working with a sub-collection is very similar to working with a collection
+Working with a sub-collection is very similar to working with a collection.

 ```javascript
 const states = countries.doc('USA').collection('States');